bleepr/bleepr.github.io/matthew.markdown

 ## Evaluation and Improvements
 What's good and bad about it and how to make it better

+GOOD BITS

+Application is designed in such a way further modification should be easy GCM notifications are nearly entirely implemented client side Meets minimum requirements

+IMPROVEMENTS

+Add access to more advanced metrics (like earlier heatmaps) Refreshes could be handled more intelligently
+Theming could be more consistent

 ## Summary
 We made an Android app